miseeger/VisualStudio.Templates/README.md

 >
 > - Close the console window
 >
-> - Start the project from VS as usual.
+> - Make the `<project>.Web` project your startup project and start it from VS as usual.